Djpowell23/gb-cigarettes/README.md

 - Redwood Cigarette Pack has 20 cigarettes inside
 - Use the pack of cigs to get a single cigarette out of it
 - Use the cigarette for minor, legal stress relief
-- Cigarette pack accurately reflects how many cigarettes are left (when spawned in)
+- Cigarette pack accurately reflects how many cigarettes are left
-- Pack deletes itself when the last cigarette is removed (when pack was spawned in)
+- Pack deletes itself when the last cigarette is removed

 ## Dependencies
 - lj-inventory (configure your own inventory if it's different. same concept)